Joana-Ventuzelos/CarsInc./README.md

    npm install && npm run build
    ```
 2. **Configure your environment:**
    - Copy `.env.example` to `.env` and set your database and mail credentials.
+And configure the environment variables for PHPUnit.
    - For Mailtrap (development):
      ```
      MAIL_MAILER=smtp